sugestio/documentation/personal-recommendations.md

 # Personal recommendations
-A user's *personal recommendations* are a list of items that might fit their taste.
+A user's personal recommendations are a list of items that might fit their taste.
 Recommendations consist of an Item ID and a predicted score.
 Additional attributes include the name of the algorithm that was used to generate the recommendation and a measure for the certainty of the prediction.
 Recommendations are sorted by descending score.

+Supported formats:

+* csv
+* json
+* xml

-## Request method
+## Request

+### Method

 * GET

-## URL
+### URL

 http://api.sugestio.com/sites/**{account}**/users/**{userid}**/recommendations.**{format}**